skleeschulte/webpack-bundle-update-hook-plugin/README.md

 Add a tapable 'bundle-update' hook to webpack.
 On bundle updates registered plugins get lists of new, changed and removed modules.

 This plugin can be useful in combination with [webpack-dev-middleware](https://github.com/webpack/webpack-dev-middleware) or [webpack-dev-server](https://github.com/webpack/webpack-dev-server).
 The plugin adds a new hook `bundle-update` to which other plugins can register.
 After each bundle update, registered plugins receive lists of new, changed and removed files.
+These can for example be used for server side hot module reloading.

 ## Installation